By: Steven Rodriguez, Chief Operating Officer

 - Working from home (telecommuting) instead of at the office

-- Video conferencing instead of travelling to meet in person, and
+- Video conferencing instead of traveling to meet in person, and

 - The ever-evolving Bring Your Own Device (BYOD) movement, which replaces traditional work computers and mobile phones assigned to each employee.